Our Trainers

 Principal Consultant Sue Lim

 Sue has been a mentor to many young people.
 A seasoned trainer, Sue has taught teachers in the Gifted Education Programme and trainee teachers from the National Institute of Education in the area of special needs.
 Sue also worked as an external teacher and a tutor for children with special needs as well as a special needs consultant with the Ministry of Education.
 Sue is skilled in the Yoshimoto Orton-Gillingham Approach and is certified to teach students with dyslexia.
-She currently mentors parents in the homeschooling community on matters pertaining to social-emotional support.
+She is currently involved in mental wellness and family life work, where she mentors parents in the homeschooling community on matters pertaining to social-emotional support, as well as members of the church community in areas of mental wellbeing.

 Mark and Sue co-author a blog, Parenting on Purpose, which chronicles their parenting journey.
 As a parent, they hope that their children will grow up to be joyful and secure individuals who demonstrate a deep compassion for others.
 You may follow their journey here.